tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 Sequencers are part of the ESW Observatory Control System or OCS.
 The job of OCS is to receive the description of the science observation from the planning tools and *execute the observation*.
-It does this using Sequencers and a few other ideas defined here.
+It does this using Sequencers, and a few other ideas defined here.

 This first section provides an overview of the critical OCS architectural ideas.
 Subsequent sections go into more depth.